ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/7_Thermal and Moisture Protection/079200 Joint Sealants.md

 tags: ['Facility', 'Construction', 'Thermal', 'Moisture', 'Protection', 'Joint', 'Sealants']
 ---

-1. Section 0**7 **90 00
-   1. Joint Sealants

 ## General

-*
-	1. **Summary
+1. SUMMARY
    1. Section Includes:
 	1. Sealant work.
-2. C. Work included consists of but is not necessarily limited to:
+2. Work included consists of but is not necessarily limited to:
 	1. Sealing all joints which will permit penetration of dust, air or moisture, unless sealing work is specifically required under other Specification Sections.
 		1. Work includes but is not limited to:
 			1. Flashing, reglets and retainers.